 Here are five key proficiencies to keep in mind for successfully hiring middle management.

-1. Translate policy
+1. Translate policy for hiring middle managers

 Being able to interpret the strategy of top-level management is one of the most important facets of a mid-level manager’s job.
 If they don’t understand the message, they have little chance of carrying out the strategic directives at an operational level.